 Pulau Batu Mandi sits somewhat in the shadow of Pantai Temasya Tanjung Batu beach.

-Whilst it is less popular with locals, it is an equally beautiful spot for a walk to Tanjung Batu beach.
-The area is especially nice at night where you can watch the sunset over the water.
+Whilst it is less popular with locals, it is an equally beautiful spot for a walk.
+The area is especially nice at night when you can watch the sunset over the water.

 Buy Fresh Produce From Pasar Tamu & Pasar Utama